Gellybean/Gellybean/MathfinderBot.md

    - `value` Expression to create.

  - —`Set-Row`
    - `var-name` Row name.
 This will bring up a modal window, where you can make up to 5 expressions.
+The syntax is `LABEL:EXPRESSION`.
+The label is optional—if omitted it will use the expression as the label.

  - —`Set-Grid`
    - `var-name` Grid name.
 The same as Set-Row except you can specify a set of rows.